juice-shop/pwning-juice-shop/README.md

 _Please be aware that this book is not supposed to be a comprehensive introduction to Web Application Security in general.
-For every category of vulnerabilities present in the OWASP Juice Shop you will find a brief explanation - typically by quoting existing sources on the topic.
-You will also find references to detailed attack descriptions as well as possible mitigations._
+For every category of vulnerabilities present in the OWASP Juice Shop you will find a brief explanation - typically by quoting and referencing to existing content on the given topic._

 ----